By Samuel Odunsi, Sr. OCTOBER 1, 2022

 The single cause of underdevelopment in Nigeria is the failure of higher education (universities and technical institutions) to train graduates to operate their western economy as well as expatriates.
 Expatriates are people from the West and China who make things work in Nigeria.
 The companies and organizations operated by expatriates perform the best in Nigeria.
 E.g., oil and gas industry, construction industry, telecom, etc. If a large operation is running well, the chance is great that expatriates are the managers behind it, even if Nigerians own it.
 Without the managerial leadership of expatriates, the facility will deteriorate or collapse over time.
 That is what happened to the systems inherited from colonialism, such as utility services (electricity, water, mail) transportation systems (railways), social services, industries, and other sectors.
 Not to mention the deterioration of the currency from 1 naira to 1 dollar in the early 1980s to hundreds of naira to 1 dollar today.
 The failure of higher education to equalize the managerial performance of Nigerian graduates with those of expatriates has been the cause of underdevelopment.
 That is not a secret.
 What has been a secret is talking about it as we do here.

-When economic development is the goal, the practical purpose of higher education is to train people to perform as well as expatriates in the role of manager, administrator, or entrepreneur in the public and private sectors so they can lead and supervise the rapid and continuous development of the country.
+In addition to imparting technical knowledge, the purpose of higher education is to train people to perform as well as expatriates in the role of manager, administrator, or entrepreneur in the public and private sectors so they can lead and supervise the rapid and continuous development of the country.
 If higher education in Nigeria could supply a steady and increasing stream of graduates who are as effective as expatriates, the country will quickly develop for real.

 In numerical terms, Nigeria already has more than enough graduates and professionals to make development happen.
 But higher education has not been effective in that way.
 All that higher education has done is provide technical training, which benefits only the individual who might get a job in Nigeria or overseas.
 Technical training has proven useless for development when the managerial leadership of expatriates is not present.
 Higher education will not meet its purpose until every new graduate can reliably do what expatriates do.
 That will only happen when the type of curriculum change we recommend is implemented.